natashacmyers/travel-blog/readme.md

         will have an 'edit' button.
      2. The user can easily edit any blog that belongs to them by pressing the 'edit' button located to the right side of their blog post.
      3. The user will not be able to edit blogs that were not posted by them, which keeps other users' posts safe.
+     4. If the user chooses to cancel an edit, there is a 'cancel' button at the bottom of the 'edit' form.

 - #### Frequent User Goals